joshuayuan/set/README.md

 There are two modes: free play and timed.
 The differences are that in timed, we keep track of your score and there's a 3 minute timer to get as high a score as possible.
 No checking for the solutions in this mode!

+## Planned features
+*listed in no particular order*
+- high score board
+- multiplayer rooms
+- name submission filtering (no weird strings)
+- countdown to game start for timed mode
+- better colors for the buttons
+- svg string labelling (instead of "Asset 1") and also reuse classnames for svg
+- timer in free play as well, but no score submissions.
+- how-to-play page/modal
+- database security!
+- domain
+For multiplayer support:
+- landing page (to choose to create custom multiplayer room, or to play single player)
+- ranking for multiplayer
+- random multiplayer rooms? (like generals.io)

+oh my goodness this is scary

 ## Acknowledgements